Dhairya1510/Attendance_HRONE/README.md

 # Attendance_HRONE

 Automatically mark attendance everyday on your behalf using GitHub Actions.
-This script automates the process of marking attendance in HROne system by running twice daily at configured times.
+This script automates the process of marking attendance in HROne system by running twice daily at configured times..

 ## Features